awsdocs/aws-codebuild-user-guide/doc_source/sample-access-tokens.md

     Replace the following:
    +  *server\-type*: Required value\.
 The source provider used for this credential\.
 Valid values are GITHUB, GITHUB\_ENTERPRISE, and BITBUCKET\.
    +  *auth\-type*: Required value\.
 The type of authentication used to connect to a GitHub, GitHub Enterprise, or Bitbucket repository\.
 Valid values include PERSONAL\_ACCESS\_TOKEN and BASIC\_AUTH\.
-You cannot use the AWS CodeBuild API to create an OAUTH connection\.
-You must use the AWS CodeBuild console instead\.
+You cannot use the CodeBuild API to create an OAUTH connection\.
+You must use the CodeBuild console instead\.
    +  *token*: Required value\.
 For GitHub or GitHub Enterprise, this is the personal access token\.
 For Bitbucket, this is the app password\.
    +  *username*: Optional value\.
 The Bitbucket user name when authType is BASIC\_AUTH\.
 This parameter is ignored for other types of source providers or connections\.